 Data takes singular verbs: The data is sound.

-Only refer to researchers as “Dr.” if they have medical degrees.
+Refer to researchers as “Dr.” only if they have medical degrees.

 genus and species names